camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 ```
 2021-05-03 11:48:05,532 DEBUG: SOC calculation: socCurrent=90% socRetrievedOrInitial=90% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=10Wh chargeLoss=14%
 ```
-The calculated remaining amount of energy required to achieve the target SOC is less than 1 kWh for the first time - this is why another execution of the SOC script is triggered to ensure that the vehicle is actually close to reaching the target SOC:
+The calculated remaining amount of energy required to achieve the target SOC is less than 1 kWh for the first time - this is why another execution of the [automated reading of the SOC](soc/SOC_EN.md) is triggered to ensure that the vehicle is actually close to reaching the target SOC:
 ```
 2021-05-03 12:55:05,777 DEBUG: energy calculation: 360Wh evId=1 batteryCapactiy=36000Wh currentSoc=99% targetSoc=100%
 2021-05-03 12:55:05,767 DEBUG: SOC calculation: socCurrent=99% socRetrievedOrInitial=90% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=3515Wh chargeLoss=14%